bloomberg/chef-umami/README.md

 wanted to give Chef developers a means to expedite writing tests.
 After all, it's much easier to modify code than it is to write it in the first place.

-`ramsay` is the product of reearch into various projects' code, such as Chef, ChefDK, and Test Kitchen.
-I am grateful to everyone that has contributed to those projects. `ramsay` borrows some patterns from those projects and, in some cases, bits of code.
+`umami` is the product of reearch into various projects' code, such as Chef, ChefDK, and Test Kitchen.
+I am grateful to everyone that has contributed to those projects. `umami` borrows some patterns from those projects and, in some cases, bits of code.